 Game of Thrones was so close to taking the undisputed crown as the best fantasy series of all time.
 Then, as we all know, the final season went and threw it all away.
 However, the first five seasons – at least – can still be regarded as the best example of fantasy television ever created.
 It was the perfect blend of political intrigue, action, drama, and dragons, and completely faithful to George R R Martin’s novels in plot and tone.

-This dark, animated fantasy series is widely regarded as one of the greatest Japanese anime series of all time.
+This dark, animated fantasy series is widely regarded as one of the best anime series of all time.
 It deserves its spot on this list for managing to tackle dark themes while still containing that awe-inducing sense of scale that comes with the best of fantasy.

 That scale is provided by the titular titans.
 They are the terrifying, humongous humanoids that act as the antagonists in the series.
 Their dominance on the series’ world means that the human population is forced to live behind gigantic walls to protect themselves and their families.